salesforcecli/plugin-lightning-dev/messages/lightning.preview.app.md

 # flags.device-type.summary

-Type of device to ren
+Type of device to display the app preview.

 # flags.device-id.summary

-ID of the mobile device to emulate the preview when device type is set to `mobile`.
+ID of the mobile device to display the preview if device type is set to `mobile`.
 The default value is the ID of the first available mobile device.

 # error.no-project